May 23, 2025

 Better supplier relationships

-When procurement and accounts payable present a united front, vendors enjoy faster issue resolution, more favorable contract terms, and opportunities for strategic partnerships.
-Vendors are more likely to prioritize businesses that are coordinated and professional.
+When procurement and accounts payable present a united front, vendors enjoy faster issue resolution and more favorable contract terms.
+You're more likely to become a preferred customer, which means better pricing and priority service when you need it most.

 Easier data and analytics sharing

-Integrated systems deliver comprehensive spending insights, which help you improve future procurement strategies, enable more effective contract negotiations, support better vendor selection, and identify consolidation opportunities that would otherwise remain hidden.
+Integrated systems deliver comprehensive spending insights that help you improve future procurement strategies, enable more effective contract negotiations, support better vendor selection, and identify consolidation opportunities that would otherwise remain hidden.

 3 ways to unify accounts payable and procurement